sbates-idrc/c2lc-coding-environment/docs/contributing.md

 # Contributing to the C2LC coding environment

+## How We Work

 We use [rooms on Matrix.org](https://wiki.fluidproject.org/display/fluid/Matrix+Channel) to communicate as a team.
 The first step in contributing should be to introduce yourself and discuss what you have in mind to do.

 We use [pull requests](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests)